deewakar-k/wallet/README.md

 cd ../frontend && npm i
 ```

-3. Configure the database connection in the backend.
+4. Configure the database connection in the backend.
 You can use MongoDB Atlas or a local MongoDB server.

+5. Configure the config.js in the backend.

-4. Start the backend server:
+6. Start the backend server:

 ```bash
 cd backend && npm start
 ```

-5. Start the frontend application:
+7. Start the frontend application:

 ```bash
 cd frontend && npm run dev
 ```

-6. Access the application in your web browser at [http://localhost:5173](http://localhost:3000).
+8. Access the application in your web browser at [http://localhost:5173/signup](http://localhost:5173/signup).

 ## Contributing